simioyin222/Professional-Portfolio/README.md

 Copyright (c) 2023 Simi Oyin

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
-List the technical and soft skills that you possess, which are relevant to your professional area.

-## Experience

-Provide an overview of your professional experience, highlighting key roles, responsibilities, and accomplishments.

-## Education

-Include information about your academic background, degrees, certifications, and any other relevant educational achievements.

-## Contact

-Provide details on how potential employers or collaborators can contact you, including links to your LinkedIn profile, email address, and any other relevant contact information.

----

-Feel free to customize this template to suit your professional portfolio's needs.